Miscellaneous CookingView Our Alphabetical Recipe Index for Miscellaneous Cooking

 You may use this seasoning mix for Southern style chicken, regular chicken, turkey or veal schnitzel, or fish.

 You can also add a touch of cinnamon, a tad of vanilla, or orange slices or toss in a cinnamon stick in a single serving.
 Choose a good strong tea, such as English Breakfast or hearty Assam to make this.
-Tea leave brewed tea would be would be best but bags are convenient.
+Tea leave brewed tea would be would be best but tea bags are convenient.
+Don't forget to use filtered or pure spring water for the best taste in this country-time exlixir.

 This will take the chill out of the air.
 A wonderful hostess potable to serve throughout the fall into winter – but perfect for Thanksgiving.
 You could also add a touch of vanilla extract to this, or even a few bags of green tea or chamomile.
 There is also Lynch's Cranberry Apple Tea which makes a great base.
 I serve this in glass mugs with slices of Red Delicious apple on top or even a slice of clementine.